Being Silent is About More than Just Not Speaking

-- You’ll stop blaming others for what happens to you and start taking responsibility for your past mistakes.
+- Then, you’ll stop blaming others for what happens to you and start taking responsibility for your past mistakes.

 - You’ll get to know both your good and bad parts, and you’ll understand them.

-- You’ll see how useless it is to try to make everyone like you and be someone you are not.
+- Finally, you’ll see how useless it is to try to make everyone like you and be someone you are not.
 You’ll realize that authenticity is the best of everything.

+Staying silent helps give you a reason to speak, to analyze your situations and yourself, to be aware of how you are going to react.
 Many people do things without thinking because they’re not used to the absence of words.
+Silence enriches you.

 Will you allow it to enter your life?It might interest you...